ligato/docs/docs/tutorials/05_kv-scheduler.md

 ```

 !!!
 Note
-    The output includes the transaction log for all three cases.
-To best explain what is happening in the three test cases, only the operations portions of the log are shown.
+    By the running the code, you will print the transaction log for all three cases.
+The discussion below includes a subset of the transaction log pertaining to the specific test case.

 **1. Configure the interface and the route in a single transaction**

-This is the part of the output labelled as `planned operations`:
+Transaction log output:
 ```bash
 1. CREATE:
   - key: /interface/if1